 If you lived in the West End of Derby in the 19th century, you were considered to live in the slums.
-It is here that the families I’ve researched lived mainly in what was known as court housing (see Discover Liverpool for a good explanation of this type of housing).
+It is here that the families I’ve researched lived mainly in what was known as court housing (some more information on court housing here).

 An article on the Derby Telegraph site mentions that this area was part of an 1849 report to the General Board of Health on “The Sewerage, Drainage and Supply of Water and the Sanitary Conditions of the Inhabitants of Derby”;